Adding a Child to the Family

 - Eligible faculty and staff members can take advantage of Child Care Benefits for assistance with child care costs.

-- Eligible individuals can use Care@Work to find child care providers or backup child care.
+- Eligible individuals can use Care for Business to find child care providers or backup child care.

 - Breastfeeding individuals can request access to the university's lactation rooms and take advantage of the Lactation Support Program.